Hiring a summer nanny? Payroll and taxes, handled.See how →

 ComparisonPayroll

-HomePay vs Poppins Payroll: Which One?
+HomePay vs Poppins Payroll 2026: Which Saves More?

 HomePay Premium is $75/mo ($900/yr), Poppins is $49/mo ($588/yr).
 Both file your nanny taxes.
 We compare pricing, features, and a $10/mo alternative.